webforj/webforj-documentation/docs/components/splitter.md

 ## Orientation

-Developers can configure orientation in the `Splitter` component, allowing to create layouts tailored to specific design requirements.
+You can configure orientation in the `Splitter` component, allowing you to create layouts tailored to specific design requirements.
 By specifying the orientation, the component arranges panels horizontally or vertically, providing versatility in layout design.

-To configure the orientation use the supported orientations Enum to specify whether the `Splitter` should render horizontally or vertically:
+To configure the orientation, use the supported orientations Enum to specify whether the `Splitter` should render horizontally or vertically:

 <ComponentDemo
 path='https://demo.webforj.com/webapp/controlsamples/SplitterOrientation?'